 "… I lost a great deal, but I found many marvelous things that had been unknown to me.
 I used to think that the chief thing was to be stronger, that strength came before everything else."

 Herzog, despite losing most of his digits during the Annapurna summit, found happiness in making it to the top.
 He went on to say that if he “felt such happiness in such rigorous circumstances, it is because the planned, organized, predigested happiness that the modern world offers is not complete.”
 This is perhaps the best argument yet for risk-takers.

-Despite the potential for success at reaching personal goals, surviving risks takes its toll.
+Despite the potential for success in reaching personal goals, surviving risks takes its toll.
 And the greater the risk, the greater the toll.
-Hence Wickwire’s lament that by trying to excel as a climber, a lawyer, a father and a husband, he had not excelled as either.
-Instead, he had discovered “that he could overcome his fears, survive in the face of adversity, and rise above his own limitations” - also the benefits from a course of rigorous self-discovery.
+Hence Wickwire’s lament that by trying to excel as a climber, a lawyer, a father, and a husband, he had not excelled as either.
+Instead, he had discovered “that he could overcome his fears, survive in the face of adversity, and rise above his own limitations” - also the benefits of a course of rigorous self-discovery.

-Warner Heisenberg, a mountaineer and the Nobel prize-winner for quantam mechanics in 1932 said,
+Warner Heisenberg, a mountaineer and the Nobel prize-winner for quantum mechanics in 1932 said,

 “The young man who goes to war has thrown off the burdens of his daily cares and worries.
 When life or death is at stake, petty reservations, all those qualms that normally restrict our lives, are cast to the winds.
 We have only one aim – victory – and life seems simple and clear as never before.”

 The Only Thing That Remains Is the Next Move

 The focus needed to overcome an obstacle is not nearly as overwhelming as it is unburdening.
 When minds are free of all the white noises of defeat, the only thing that remains is the next move.